-Lung Cancer Clinical Research
+Lung Cancer Clinical Trials and Research

 Clinical Trials for Lung Cancer

 Clinical trials are a big part of improving treatments against both small cell lung cancer and non-small cell lung cancer.
-The goal of researchers is to learn whether or not new lung cancer treatments are safe and effective or better than the standard treatment protocols currently available to patients.
+The goal of cancer researchers is to learn whether or not new lung cancer treatments are safe and effective or better than the standard treatment protocols currently available to patients.
 Clinical trials are what help them gather this information.

 Would I Benefit From a Clinical Trial?